 Strength and Conditioning (S&C) facilities should be risk assessed in the same way for social distancing and ventilation and appropriate control measures should be put in place.
 Cleaning of equipment between users is essential and this must be risk assessed carefully in full compliance with the Government guidance.
 It could be that S&C facilities need to be relocated from their normal location or not used and alternative, compliant provision sourced elsewhere.
-The Rule of 6 must be maintained, where applicable (please see The Rule of 6 and Exemptions section above for details).
+Group size restrictions must be adhered to, where applicable (please see 'Permitted Group Sizes' section above for details).